 To ground yourself in the present moment, you will need to use all your five senses – sight, sound, smell, touch, and taste.
 Your basic senses are the means through which you interact with the outside world.

 By smelling the flowers on your kitchen table, tasting a delicious cookie, or listening to the sound of cars passing by, your mind will slowly let go of any obsessive and intrusive images.

 Because it helps you focus on your environment – instead of the worry-filled thoughts that are racing through your head – grounding is an effective way to distract yourself and avoid a panic attack.

 But let’s take a step-by-step look at how grounding reduces anxiety.

-How Does Grounding Help Reduce Anxiety?
+How Do Grounding Techniques Help Reduce Anxiety?

 Let’s say you’ve had an unpleasant experience with public speaking.
 Perhaps you were humiliated by your teacher in front of the whole class.
 Or maybe you forgot your lines in the middle of a school play, and you left the stage feeling ashamed.